idehen-divine/HNG12/README.md

 ## Project Description

 This API provides the following information:
-- **Email:** Your registered email address on the HNG12 Slack workspace.
+- **Email:** My registered email address on the HNG12 Slack workspace.
 - **Current DateTime:** The current date and time in ISO 8601 format (UTC).
 - **GitHub URL:** The URL of this project's codebase hosted on GitHub.